NCBI-Hackathons/ncbi-cloud-tutorials/SRA tutorials/tutorial_SRA_run_selector.md

 You will receive a warning that only the first 20,000 experiments are being sent to Run Selector, which is sufficient for this tutorial.
 In the future, you may want to use additional filters to ensure that more of the 20,000 experiments are of interest to you.

-You can learn more about Entrez filters by clicking [here](https://www.ncbi.nlm.nih.gov/books/NBK53591/).
+You can learn more about Entrez filters by clicking <a href="https://www.ncbi.nlm.nih.gov/books/NBK53591/" target="_blank">here</a>.

 ## Filter an Accession List